lisazumana03/prp372s-semester1-digitalportfolio/README.md

 ### Reflection (STAR technique):
 **Situation:** I was expected to deliver up CV up to standards when applying for the job.

-**Task:** When creating my CV, I was tasked with compiling a CV checklist to see if the CV has everything required.
+**Task:** When creating my CV, I was tasked with compiling a CV checklist to see if the CV has everything that is required.

 **Action:** I researched the best, but formal CV designs to make it a bit competitive and went through the CV checklist.